-In Fig. 3, both the experimental measurements (top row) and numerical simulations (middle and bottom rows) experience laser-induced convective thermal blooming.
-All spots have increased in diameter and developed a crescent shape due to the buoyancy driven fluid flow (the crescent's orientation dictated by gravity).
-The numerical simulation begins with a perfectly quiescent atmosphere without temperature fluctuation.
-Neither of these is possible experimentally (small temperature fluctuations and velocity currents cannot be fully removed even in a closed tank).
-These initial fluctuations in the temperature and velocity account for some of the differences between the two figures (e.g., scintillation).
-The addition of the initial background fluctuations to the simulation would require both changes to the numerical method (which interpolates the fluid parameters in the propagation direction) as well as a choice of initial fluctuations that were not measured experimentally.
-Additionally, we do not numerically simulate, nor model, the camera (so speckle and frame rate are additional sources of difference).
-We believe the framerate to be unimportant due to the time scale of the problem (if we numerically average our simulation over a framerate of 60 Hz, the pictures in Fig. 3 are not visibly different).
-Given that the absorption was not measured in the experiment, and no iterative refinement of the estimated value for α based on the output of the numerics was undertaken (nor do we think it makes sense to optimize α given the other sources of disagreement between the figures), we find the agreement between the figures to be excellent.
+orientation dictated by gravity).
+The numerical simulation begins with perfectly quiescent 179 atmosphere without temperature fluctuation.
+Neither of these are possible experimentally (small 180 temperature fluctuations and velocity currents cannot be fully removed even in a closed tank).
+181 These initial fluctuations in the temperature and velocity account for some of the differences 182 between the two figures (e.g. scintillation).
+The addition of the initial background fluctuations to 183 the simulation would require both changes to the numerical method (which interpolates the fluid 184 parameters in the propagation direction) as well as a choice of initial fluctuations which were not 185 measured experimentally.
+Additionally, we do not numerically simulate, nor model, the camera 186 (so speckle and frame rate are additional sources of difference).
+We believe the framerate to be 187 unimportant due to the timescale of the problem (if we numerically average our simulation over a 188 framerate of 60Hz, the pictures in figure 3 are not visibly different).
+Given that the absorption 189 was not measured in the experiment, and no iterative refinement of the estimated value for $\alpha$ 190 based on the output of the numerics was undertaken, we find the agreement between the figures 191 to be excellent.
+192

-5. CONCLUSION
+193 5.
+Conclusion

 Numerical simulations of a high energy laser in an absorbing medium was presented.
-The parameter regime included laserinduced thermal blooming, with crescent formation.
-An RBF based spatial differencing method, which allows for irregular point spacings and a wide class of geometries, was developed and applied to the the laser-fluid model of [19].
-Good agreement between experiment and numerical simulation was observed, given the limitations of the model equation.
+The parameter regime included laser induced thermal blooming, with crescent formation.
+An RBF based spatial differencing method, which allows for irregular point spacings and a wide class of geometries was developed and applied to the the laser-fluid model of [1].
+Good agreement between experiment and numerical simulation were observed, given the limitations of the model equation.